What is ASD?

 A note from Melissa

 My name is Melissa Hinkle and I’ve been working with children with autism for 10 years, almost exclusively.
+I am a Certified Autism Spectrum Disorder Clinical Specialist.
 I approach the treatment of children and adolescents with autism, by first attempting to establishing good sleep hygiene and developing an adequate diet.
 These may require accessing additional resources.
 Most of this will primary be completed at home with this therapist guiding the family.

 Initial sessions start by developing a working relationship with the client by meeting them where they are.
 I assess their ability to identify feelings within themselves and others.
 I use role-playing, toys and games to help them express their feelings versus showing them in a more physical manner.
 In addition, after assessing their social skills they we will work on using them using role play sand tray therapy , watching video clips, creating comic strips and reading social stories, in session.

 It is often difficult for children and adolescents with autism to generalize their experiences outside the therapy to the greater community.
 Many people with autism spectrum disorder have context blindness.
 This creates difficulty understanding where, when and how to behave in various ways. for example what they might be able to say to appear would not be the same thing as they could say to their teacher.
 Using the image of a social filter, we often discuss what is appropriate to think and what is appropriate to say and how to know the difference.